niksoney/Microgramma-Outline/README.md

 - `/Scripts`: R scripts used for morphometric analysis, spectral processing, and phylogenetic modeling.
 - `/Figures`: Includes only the figures and graphical outputs generated from the analyses described in the manuscript.
-- `/Data`: Contains only essential metadata.
-The complete raw and processed datasets will be hosted on OneDrive due to their large file size.
+- `/Data`: The complete raw and processed datasets will be hosted on OneDrive due to their large file size.

 ---